particle-iot/docs/src/content/firmware.md

 ### Spark.process()

 `Spark.process()` checks the Wi-Fi module for incoming messages from the Cloud, and processes any messages that have come in.
-It also sends pings to the Cloud, so if it's not called frequently, the connection to the Cloud may be lost.
+It also sends keep-alive pings to the Cloud, so if it's not called frequently, the connection to the Cloud may be lost.

 ```cpp
 void setup() {